How to Prevent Your Car Battery from Dying This Winter

 If you’re only turning on your car to idle it in the driveway or take very short trips, you’re actually shortening the life of your battery as it never fully recharges.
 Starting the car draws around 100 amps, for example, while idling it for 15 minutes will only recharge about 3 or 4 amps.

-3. Regular battery checks
+3. Regular Battery Checks

 The battery is a vital component of your vehicle, so treat it that way.
 Just as you get your antifreeze levels checked regularly, you should be getting your battery checked by a professional (or do it yourself) routinely—especially before and throughout winter.
 By getting the battery checked, you’ll know what kind of condition it’s in and whether or not it might need to be replaced.

-4. Use a battery charger
+4. Use a Battery Charger

 If you can’t take your car for lengthy drives regularly but still need to use it for short trips here and there, you should consider using a battery charger.
 Like a block heater, a battery charger is installed under the hood and a plug hangs out the front of your vehicle.
 You simply plug it into a standard electrical outlet to charge your battery and keep it from draining.
 There are two main types of car battery chargers to choose from: trickle or tender.